cloudflare/cloudflare-docs/content/workers/tutorials/create-a-chatgpt-powered-search-plugin/index.md

 ## Step 2: Create a Pinecone Index

-Pinecone provides a vector indexes, which are a special type of database that stores your data as "vectors", and allows quick querying and retrieval.
+Pinecone provides a vector indexes, which are databases that stores your data as "vectors", and allows quick querying and retrieval.
 In this tutorial, you'll use a free Pinecone index to store the relevant vectors for your Notion workspace.

 To begin, create a Pinecone account.
 In this tutorial, everything you build will be storable in the free tier.
 Once you've created an account, you'll then need to wait a few minutes for your project to be created.